grumpycoders/pcsx-redux/src/mips/psyqo/GETTING_STARTED.md

 include third_party/nugget/psyqo.mk
 ```

 Once done, you can simply run `make` (or use the `dockermake` script) in your project root to create the application.
+This should create the binary called `hello.ps-exe`, which you can then run in the emulator of your choice, or on the real hardware using for example [unirom](https://github.com/JonathanDotCel/unirom8_bootdisc_and_firmware_for_ps1) and [nops](https://github.com/JonathanDotCel/NOTPSXSerial).

 See the [examples](examples) directory for more complex project structures you can use.
 Since the examples are subfolders of the psyqo library, their `Makefile`s will have a different method to include the file `psyqo.mk`, but that's otherwise the only difference.